 • Eggs: In the US you’ll need XL eggs as I use UK large eggs.

 • Tinned Pumpkin Puree: Canned pumpkin puree is becoming a lot easier to find in the UK (try the world food aisles) and easy to source in the US.
 Make sure you use pumpkin puree and not a pumpkin pie filling as this will already be sweetened.
+You can also make my homemade pumpkin puree recipe.

 • Baking Powder: Or baking soda in the US.
 Always check to make sure you use gluten free baking powder as some brands contain wheat.